 Instructor: Catalani

 Mass Communication in Public Health: Read Less [-]

 PB HLTH 205 Program Planning and Needs Assessment 4 Units

 Terms offered: Spring 2020, Spring 2019, Spring 2018 This course provides the necessary skills to plan effective public health programs.
 Examines principles and methods underlying program planning, emphasizing multi-disciplinary, collaborative and "real world" planning processes.
 Provides students with conceptual and experiential understanding of how to plan, conduct and present community health needs assessments by covering both theory and practical skills.
 Students will become familiar with the theory and methods related to ecologically valid assets-based and needs-based community health assessments and translate them into practice.
 Students will work with a community organization to apply the program planning principles and needs assessment taught throughout the course.

-Program Planning and Needs Assessment: Read More [+] Objectives Outcomes
+Program Planning and Needs Assessment: Read More [+] Objectives & Outcomes

 Course Objectives: Students will work in a community organization to apply the knowledge and skills acquired in this class.
 Real world application of program planning principles and needs assessment will be taught throughout the course.
 Students will complete this course with the development of a complete program plan for a community organization or collect, analyze and present community health assessment data and develop feasible programmatic recommendations.

 Rules & Requirements

 Prerequisites: Public health students

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Public Health/Graduate

 Grading: Letter grade.

-Instructors: Ndola, Prata Program Planning and Needs Assessment: Read Less [-] PB HLTH W205 Program Planning, Development, and Evaluation 3 Units Terms offered: Fall 2015, Fall 2014, Fall 2012 The purpose of this course is to provide students with the necessary skills to plan health programs.
+Instructors: Ndola, Prata Program Planning and Needs Assessment: Read Less [-] PB HLTH W205 Program Planning and Development 3 Units Terms offered: Summer 2020 Second 6 Week Session, Fall 2015, Fall 2014 The purpose of this course is to provide students with the necessary skills to plan health programs.
 We will examine the principles and methods underlying program planning.
 Multi-disciplinary, collaborative planning will be emphasized.
 Program planning applications will be emphasized throughout the course by using case studies, specific illustrations, and online planning exercises.
-Program Planning, Development, and Evaluation: Read More [+] Hours & Format Fall and/or spring: 7 weeks - 6 hours of web-based lecture per week Online: This is an online course.
+Program Planning and Development: Read More [+] Hours & Format Fall and/or spring: 7 weeks - 6 hours of web-based lecture per week Summer: 7 weeks - 6 hours of web-based lecture per week Online: This is an online course.